-Fortenbery notes that there tend to be two types of marketing analytics managers: First, there are those who have a wealth of technical knowledge.
-These managers have the chops to extract data using programming languages such as SQL, R or Python and know how to organize the information they’ve pulled.
+- Those who have a wealth of technical knowledge.
+That knowledge may include an in-depth understanding of the processes behind data mining, modeling and management, and strategic planning.
+These marketing analytics managers have the chops to extract data using programming languages such as SQL, R or Python and know how to organize the information they’ve pulled.

-Then you have the managers with more marketing savvy.
-They’re less technical but have outstanding communication and presentation skills.
-These managers tell the story of the data — gleaning insights on successes and failures from the numbers — and make strategic recommendations based on their findings.
+- Those with more marketing savvy.
+These marketing analytics managers are less technical but have outstanding communication and presentation skills.
+They excel at telling the story of the data — gleaning insights on successes and failures from the numbers — and can make strategic recommendations based on their findings.

 - Developing and maintaining data and reporting processes